plan-systems/plan-protobufs/README.md

 # plan-protobuf

-This repo contains PLAN's protobuf-based data structures and gRPC messages.
-The .proto file found in this repo is used to auto-generate serialization and gRPC source code used in other PLAN projects.
+PLAN uses [protobuf](https://developers.google.com/protocol-buffers/)-based data structures and gRPC messages.
+This repo hosts a shell script `build-protobufs.sh` that invokes `protoc` (the protobuf compiler) on PLAN's .proto files.
+It auto-generates serialization and gRPC source code used in other PLAN projects.

 Specifcally, this repo generates:
- * C# code for PLAN's Unity-based client
+ * C# code for PLAN's Unity-based client, `plan-tools/unity-clent`
- * Go code for pnode, PLAN's go-based p2p server node.
+ * Go code for PLAN's go-based p2p server node, `plan-tools/go-plan`